 - The water tank is designed to be stackable with identical tanks; they fit securely together when stacked.

-WaterPrepared has a real winner with their 55-gallon water storage container.
-They paid attention to every single detail when constructing this water system, and we appreciate the attention to detail.
+WaterPrepared has a real winner with its 55-gallon water storage container.
+They paid attention to every detail when constructing this water system, and we appreciate the attention to detail.
 The first thing we noticed about this system was the versatility of the water storage container.

 They designed it with emergencies in mind, but we have seen it used in several different ways that are very beneficial.

 When it comes to emergency preparedness, this water tank checks all the boxes.
 Fifty-five gallons of water is enough for months of water in a survival situation, and the BPA-Free and UV-resistant plastic is great for keeping water cool and healthy for months.
 Because the spigot was designed to be attached to a garden hose, you can also use this water tank in the garden or barn.
 I have seen some folks attach a pump to the hose and use this water tank as a source for cleaning stables and vehicles too!